-PHY 101 - Physics Laboratory
+PHY 103 - Concepts of Physics Lab

-This course illustrates the topics introduced in lecture through hands-on laboratory experiments.
-Experiments in laboratory are conducted on force, work, acceleration, energy, waves, reflection and refraction.
+The course illustrates many of the topics introduced in lecture through hands-on laboratory experiments.
+Experiments in laboratory are conducted, but not limited to, the topics of force, acceleration, gravity, friction, circular motion, matter, temperature, and the Law of Reflection.